Carrollton bus collision: School bus and church bus standards and regulations

-MADD and drunk driving prevention
+MADD and drunk-driving prevention

 The collision riveted the nation's attention on the problem of drunken driving as never before and has been credited in part with causing the steady decline in the number of alcohol-related fatalities.
 Mothers Against Drunk Driving, a grassroots organization, worked both before and after the Carrollton crash to reduce the hazards created by drunk (or drinking) drivers.

-One of the victims, the youngest killed on the fatal bus, was ten-year-old Patricia "Patty" Susan Nunnallee.
+One of the victims, the youngest killed on the bus, was ten-year-old Patricia "Patty" Susan Nunnallee.
 Patty's mother, Karolyn Nunnallee, became an active member of MADD after the crash, eventually becoming MADD's national president.
 Patty's mother wrote on MADD's memorial web page to Patty: They were traveling on a school bus, so I thought she'd be safe.

 Janey Fair, whose 14-year-old daughter Shannon was killed, become a national volunteer for MADD, and rose within the organization to become national vice president.
 She was also head of the Kentucky Victims Coalition.
 According to the MADD website, "MADD helped me find my inner strength and see that life could go on," Janey said.
 "I have found I can make real changes in people's attitudes about drinking and driving and in how our government addresses this critical problem.
 Additionally, I can help other victims move forward in their lives."
 Her husband also became active locally in MADD.

 Joy Williams, wife of Lee Williams, a pastor of the church, and their two young daughters, Kristen and Robin, were among those killed.
 Dotty Pearman's husband, John Pearman, associate pastor at the church and the bus driver, was also killed while their daughter, Christy, was involved in the crash and survived.
 In the year after the crash, Lee Williams and Dotty Pearman, who barely knew each other before the crash, became friends and eventually married.
 Lee and Dotty Williams also volunteer for MADD.
-Lee is a former chapter president of MADD in Hardin County, Kentucky, and Dotty is the current president.
-The couple often speaks to school groups, assists with health fairs and participates in other local events.
-"If I can persuade one person not to drink and drive, I've won", said Dotty.
-"I especially think it is important to educate children early on about the dangers of drinking and driving.
-We need to address the issue of alcohol with youth before it becomes a problem."